Coronavirus: What animal owners need to know

 Please steel yourself and create an emergency plan:

-- Arrange with 2 or 3 trusted persons that they will take care for your animals for 14 days in case of you being ill
+- Arrange with 2 or 3 trusted persons that they will take care for your animals for 14 days in the case of your isolation or quarantine

 - Choose these people wisely: At best, they are friends or acquaintances who are already familiar with your animals